Why we built Improv Chat.

 You don't need a theater.
 You don't need a troupe.
 You need a room and a mic and someone ready to say "yes, and."

-This app is for them too.
+This app is for you.

 Built by improvisers, for improvisers.